 I got the idea for this post as I’ve been reading the book The Slight Edge by Jeff Olson this week.
 (On a side note, I highly recommend the book).

 The basic idea is that true success doesn’t come from BIG acts or changes.
-Instead success actually comes from small acts / changes performed consistently over time.
-Because they are small and simple, these acts / changes are things that are easy to do – or easy not do.
+Instead, success actually comes from small acts/changes performed consistently over time.
+Because they are small and simple, these acts/changes are things that are easy to do – or easy not to do.
 Success comes (over time) when you commit to doing them consistently.

 Read one article about emergency preparedness every week.

 Think about it!
 One article won’t take you more than 5-15 minutes to read.
 Anyone can find that much time!
 It is easy to do!

 And if you do it, you will have read 52 articles by this time next year and you will have a significant amount of increased knowledge about emergency preparedness.

 So . . . what are you waiting for?
 Decide right now when you will read your article each week.
 Schedule it on your calendar.